Bill Wertman, MSW

 “I have a passion for accuracy, honesty, dependability, goal attaining and risk mitigation or risk avoidance,“ said Bell.
 “I am proud to work with an organization that has consistently striven to attain excellence in patient care and every other aspect of Hospice.”

 Senior Director of Volunteer & Community Services

-Sharon currently serves as Big Bend Hospice’s (BBH) Senior Director of Volunteer and Community Services.
-Her responsibilities include supervising the organization’s Volunteer, Veteran, and Transitions programs.
-She is also responsible for overseeing the organization’s marketing, communication, and social media strategies, as well as overall branding and image.
+Sharon supervises BBH’s Volunteer, Veteran, and Transition programs.
+She oversees the organization’s marketing, communication, and social media strategies, as well as BBH’s brand and image.

 Sharon Davidson received a Bachelor’s degree in Public Administration from Middle Georgia College and a Bachelor’s degree in Marketing and Advertising from Georgia Southern University.

 Her experience includes working at Liberty Mutual as a claims adjuster, before joining Georgia-Pacific (GP) where she became the Manager of the GP Foundation.
 She was the Volunteer-Coordinator for GP during the 1996 Olympic and Para-Olympic games.
 She served on a variety of boards including Zoo Atlanta, Tree Atlanta, and Atlanta Corporate Donors.